jlusiardi/homekit_python/README.md

 The option `-a` specifies the alias for the device to be added.

-The option `--log` specifies the loglevel for the command.
+The option `--log` specifies the log level for the command.
 This is optional.
 Use `DEBUG` to get more output.

 This will print information to be fed into `homekit.add_additional_pairing`